michaniets/french-childes/README.md

-# silpac-h2
+# Processing French CHILDES data

-Utilities created in project H2 of the DFG research unit [SILPAC](https://silpac.uni-mannheim.de) (FOR 5157)
+This script was created in project H2 of the DFG research unit [SILPAC](https://silpac.uni-mannheim.de) (FOR 5157)

-This repository contains mostly scripts that were created for a specific research task (linguistics, psycholinguistics).
-Note that the author is not a programmer, scripts may not be well documented and are often in a work-in-progress state.
-You are welcome to use them, adapt them to your needs and give feedback on them.

-## pb1-parse-qualtrics.py

-Processes output csv files exported from the Qualtrics experiment website.
-This script was designed for a specific experiment.
-It converts the Qualtrics output to a table that can be analysed with R. It also analyses the Italian data using H. Schmid's (LMU, München) _TreeTagger_ with paramater for Italian created by A. Stein (U Stuttgart).

 ## childes.py